Control-Augmented Autoregressive Diffusion for Data Assimilation: Control Network Architecture

 \paragraph{Residual head.} A $3{\times}3$ convolutional head outputs the control increment $\Delta_\psi$.
-This is added to a normalized copy of the previous control $\rvu_{\mathrm{prev}}$, producing $ \rvu_t^{(s)} = \text{GroupNorm}(\rvu_{\mathrm{prev}}) + \Delta_\psi. $ At the first denoising step, $u_{\mathrm{prev}}$ is set to zero.
+This is added to a normalized copy of the previous control $\rvu_{\mathrm{prev}}$, producing $ \rvu_t^{(s)} = \text{GroupNorm}(\rvu_{\mathrm{prev}}) + \Delta_\psi. $ At the first denoising step, $\rvu_{\mathrm{prev}}$ is set to zero.

-\paragraph{Configuration.} In our experiments we instantiate the control network as $ \texttt{hid=768}, $ with group normalization (8 groups), hidden dimension $\texttt{hid}$ for the encoder, and FiLM embeddings of dimension $\texttt{hid}$.
-The architecture is lightweight relative to the ARDM UNet (App.~\ref{app:ardm_details}) but sufficiently expressive to incorporate preview information into the denoising dynamics.
+\paragraph{Configuration.} In our experiments we instantiate the control network as $ \texttt{hid=768}, $ with group normalization (8 groups), hidden dimension $\texttt{hid}$ for the encoder, and \gls{film} embeddings of dimension $\texttt{hid}$.
+The architecture is sufficiently expressive to incorporate preview information into the denoising dynamics.

 \paragraph{Training details.} Gradients flow only into $\psi$ (the UNet $\theta$ is frozen).
 We use gradient checkpointing at each UNet call and detach $\rvu_{\mathrm{prev}}$ within a frame to avoid deep denoising-step recurrences; memory scales with the number of checkpoints.
+Experiments work with $\beta=10^{-2}$ found via grid search while $\gamma=0.1$.